Nani1-glitch/Air-Cursor-Control/README.md

     'double_pinch': 'open',
     'pinch_threshold': 0.05  # Default pinch threshold
 }
 Adjust the `pinch_threshold` to change the sensitivity of the pinch detection. 🎯

-## 👨‍💻 About the Author
+👨‍💻 About the Author
 Hi, I'm Nithin Rajulapati!
 I'm a master's student with a strong background in computer science and extensive training in artificial intelligence.
 I am passionate about developing innovative solutions and leveraging AI to create intuitive and effective user interfaces. 🤖📚💡

-## 🤝 Contributing
+🤝 Contributing
 We welcome contributions to enhance the functionality and features of this project.
 To contribute:

-## Fork the repository 🍴
+Fork the repository 🍴
 Create a new branch for your feature or bugfix 🌿 Submit a pull request with a detailed description of your changes 🔄
-## 📜 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details. 📄

-css